MinhNTN11112004/Number-recognition-using-MNIST-dataset/README.md

 3. **Training**:
    - Train the model on the training dataset.
-   - Use techniques such as dropout and batch normalization to improve performance.
+   - Use different techniques such as KNN, SVM, FCN, CNN for single digit recognition and YOLO for multiple digit recognition.

 4. **Evaluation**:
    - Evaluate the model on the test dataset.